AnthonyZ71/triple_5.25_to_four_3.5_hdd_cage/README.md

 Then in OpenSCAD, select "fan_shroud" as the part, grill style of custom.
 You will then see the customized fan shroud.
 Render it and export the STL.

+# Final Note
+The current pictures are of an early iteration that used hinges for the fan shroud/cage instead of the pins.
+The fan shroud was painted black to match the case.
+All of the testing of the design worked fine until it was put into the case for actual use.
+The fan shroud does not open far enough to access the drives.
+With the fan shroud attached, the front of the case cannot be removed.
+See the makes for pictures of the new design and I will update my photos when I reprint the case in the future.
+The latest iteration is much better than the photos.